-Early life of PV Sindhu
+Early Life and Childhood of PV Sindhu

-She started showing dedication in the sports in the academy and never ran away from hard work and daily practice session.
+Sindhu started showing dedication in the sports in the Gopichand academy and never ran away from hard work and daily practice session.
 She would travel a distance of 56 kms from her residence daily to reach the academy without even a break.
 Her parents told in an interview how she would take the whole world on her head whenever missed a single training.

 Gopichand also said that, ” the most striking feature in Sindhu’s game is her attitude and the never-say-die spirit.”